-- The NBS has revised Nigeria's unemployment methodology and statistics in line with the global best practices. - But the new figures are not comparable with the previous ones, hence, it is difficult to measure the progress made by the policymakers in reducing the country's unemployment rate. - For a government that has job creation as key on its agenda, this non-comparability and the fact that the majority of workingage Nigerians are already engaged in some type of job suggests that the policymaker needs to pay more attention to the quality, as against the quantity, of the jobs to be created. - In setting new targets for job creation and unemployment reduction, the policymaker needs to pay due attention to the type of jobs that the working-age Nigerians are doing, as well as the proportions of those in the underemployed, waged employment and informal sector categories.
+The NBS has revised Nigeria's unemployment methodology and statistics in line with the global best practices.
+But the new figures are not comparable with the previous ones, hence, it is difficult to measure the progress made by the policymakers in reducing the country's unemployment rate.

+For a government that has job creation as an important item on its agenda, this non-comparability and the fact that the majority of working-age Nigerians are already engaged in some type of job suggests that the policymaker needs to pay more attention to the quality, as against the quantity of the jobs to be created.

+In setting new targets for job creation and unemployment reduction, the policymaker needs to pay due attention to the type of jobs that the working-age Nigerians are doing, as well as the proportions of those in the underemployed, waged employment and informal sector categories.
-• In addition, these new unemployment figures cannot be analyzed in isolation

-• Thus, a comprehensive analysis of the Nigerian labor market needs to be conducted to establish the relationship with other key macroeconomic objectives, especially the attainment of high and sustainable GDP growth and a low and stable price level.
+In addition, the unemployment figures cannot be analysed in isolation; thus, a comprehensive analysis of the Nigerian labour market needs to be conducted to establish the relationship with other key macroeconomic objectives, especially the attainment of high and sustainable GDP growth and a low and stable price level.